Batto1/nrfx_die_temp_sensor_nonblocking_example/README.md

 # TEMP non-blocking example overview
 ## Overview

-- Application initializes the nrfx_temp driver and starts operating in non-blocking mode (i.e. program waits until reading is taken).
+- Application initializes the nrfx_temp driver and starts operating in non-blocking mode (i.e. program doesn't waits until reading is taken, and read is obtained in HW interrupt handler).
 - Application demonstrates the simple use of the die temperature sensor inside nRF SoCs.
 - Temperature is measured until a number of measurements performed is equal to the value specified by the user
 - Time to take specified amount of readings are measured and printed at the end.